Overview of Load Balancing

 - Load Balancing supports the TLS 1.2 protocol with a default setting of strong cipher strength.
 The default supported ciphers include:

-- A subdivision you define in a VCN, such as 10.0.0.0/24 and 10.0.1.0/24.
+- A subdivision you define in a virtual cloud network (VCN), such as 10.0.0.0/24 and 10.0.1.0/24.
 A subnet can span a region or exist within in a single availability domain.
 A subnet consists of a contiguous range of IP addresses that do not overlap with other subnets in the VCN.
 For each subnet, you specify the routing and security rules that apply to it.

-- For more information on subnets, see VCNs and Subnets and Public IP Address Ranges.
+- See VCNs and Subnets and Public IP Address Ranges for more information on subnets.

 You can apply tags to your resources to help you organize them according to your business needs.
 You can apply tags at the time you create a resource, or you can update the resource later with the wanted tags.
 For general information about applying tags, see Resource Tags.